koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 - The orthogonal camera was a risky bet: not everybody liked it.
 - The game is slow, and it might take 15 minutes to complete it.
 - I made a bunch of typos and grammar mistakes.
+- Working in a team or with somebody would have helped a lot.

 The first playtests were done by my friends, and they were honest, but most of the time **I could not sit behind them and observe** the behavior.
 I only did 1